Linked List (Chain Storage)

 }

-Similarly, if you need to access or modify a node in a linked list using an index, you can only use a for loop starting from the head node and search sequentially until you find the node corresponding to the index, then proceed with the access or modification.
+Similarly, if you want to access or modify a node at a specific index, you have to use a for loop to start from the head node and move forward until you find the node at the given index, then perform the access or modification.

 Inserting a New Element at the Head of a Singly Linked List